Jérôme-Hermès Bolsec: Life

 A sermon which he preached at Paris aroused misgivings in Catholic circles regarding the soundness of his ideas, and Bolsec left Paris.
-Having separated from the Catholic Church about 1545, he took refuge at the Court of Renée, duchess of Ferrara, who was favourably disposed towards persons holding Protestant views.
-Here he married, and began the study of medicine, about 1550 settling as a physician at Veigy, near Geneva.
+Having separated from the Catholic Church around 1545, he took refuge at the Court of Renée, duchess of Ferrara, who was favourably disposed towards persons holding Protestant views.
+Here he married, and began the study of medicine around 1550, settling as a physician at Veigy, near Geneva.

-A theological controversy with John Calvin, whose doctrine of predestination he deemed an absurdity, soon ensued.
-In 1551, at one of the religious conferences or public discussions, then held at Geneva every Friday, he interrupted the orator of the day, Jean de Saint André, who was speaking on predestination, and argued against him.
-Thinking that Calvin was not present at the oration, Bolsec was surprised to find that as soon as he had finished his argument Calvin himself stood up and refuted him point by point.
-Unable to respond to Calvin, Bolsec was arrested, and through the influence of the reformer banished from Geneva (1551).
+The 1913 Catholic Encyclopedia describes a 1551 confrontation between Bolsec and John Calvin.
+Bolsec, attending a regular Friday lecture series in Geneva, interrupted Jean de Saint André's discussion of predestination to argue with him on the topic.
+Calvin, who also happened to be in attendance, joined in the dispute.
+The Catholic Encyclopedia attributes Bolsec's later arrest and exile from Geneva to Calvin's influence.

-In 1555 he was also driven from Thonon, in the Bernese territory, whither he had retired.
+In 1555 he was also driven from Thonon, in the Bernese territory, where he had retired.
 He went to Paris and sought admission into the ministry of the Reformed Church.
-But his opinions were not found sufficiently orthodox, from a reformed point of view, for one wishing to hold such a position.
+However, his opinions were not deemed sufficiently orthodox from a reformed perspective.
 He was asked for a declaration of faith, but refused.